Kia Sportage Hybrid

 Like the Qashqai, the Juke is built in Sunderland and so the “buy local” effect may be a factor in its popularity.
 But the Juke drives well, appeals to young drivers, has plenty of tech and is competitively priced, which makes the compact crossover an attractive proposition for buyers of all ages.

-10. Volkswagen Tiguan: 3,676 registrations
+8. Volkswagen Tiguan: 10,664 registrations

 Volkswagen Tiguan

 VW’s compact SUV was updated for 2024 with a choice of petrol, diesel and plug-in hybrid powertrains, leaving customers who want to go electric to turn their gazes towards the ID. range of models.
-It seems releasing another Tiguan with combustion power was a smart move, as it’s made the top 10 best sellers in the first two months of 2025.
+It seems releasing another Tiguan with combustion power was a smart move, as it’s made the top 10 best sellers in the first three months of 2025.

 It’s not the most exciting car in its class to drive, the performance is average rather than thrilling, and with prices starting at £34,060, it’s not the most affordable option out there, either.
-But what the current Tiguan offers is plenty of luxury and technology, as well as a comfortable ride, making it grown-up choice.
+But what the current Tiguan offers is plenty of luxury and technology, as well as a comfortable ride, making it a grown-up choice.

 Top 10 most popular cars